erikssm/colorize-build-output/README.md

 # colorize-build-output

-quickly find build warnings and errors in console
+Quickly find build warnings and errors in those "wall of text" build outputs by applying color to error and warning lines.

 Add these lines to ~/.bashrc:
 - export col_normal="$(printf '\033[0m')"